Just Mercy

-Just Mercy is a 2019 American biographical legal drama film co-written and directed by Destin Daniel Cretton and starring Michael B. Jordan as Bryan Stevenson, Jamie Foxx as Walter McMillian, Rob Morgan, Tim Blake Nelson, Rafe Spall, and Brie Larson.
-It explores the work of young defense attorney Bryan Stevenson who represents poor people on death row in the South.
-Featured is his work with Walter McMillian, who had been wrongfully convicted of the murder of a young woman.
+Just Mercy is a 2019 American biographical legal drama film co-written and directed by Destin Daniel Cretton and starring Michael B. Jordan as Bryan Stevenson and Jamie Foxx as Walter McMillian, together with Rob Morgan, Tim Blake Nelson, Rafe Spall, and Brie Larson.
+It explores the work of Bryan Stevenson, a young defense attorney representing poor black prisoners on death row in the Southern U.S. The film focuses on Stevenson's work with Walter McMillian, who had been wrongfully convicted of murdering a young woman.
 The film is based on Stevenson's 2014 eponymous memoir, in which he explored his journey to making his life's work the defense of African American prisoners.

 Just Mercy, which had its world premiere at the Toronto International Film Festival on September 6, 2019, was theatrically released by Warner Bros.
 Pictures on December 25, 2019.
 The film received positive reviews from critics and grossed $50 million.
 Foxx was nominated for Outstanding Performance by a Male Actor in a Supporting Role at the 26th Screen Actors Guild Awards.
 Both he and Michael B. Jordan won NAACP Image Awards for their respective roles.

 Plot

 In 1989, Harvard law graduate Bryan Stevenson travels to Alabama, intending to help defend poor people who cannot afford proper legal representation.
 Teaming with Eva Ansley, he forms the Equal Justice Initiative in the state capital, Montgomery.
 He embarks on trying to combat social injustices in criminal law and practice, which have resulted in a high rate of African Americans convicted and incarcerated in the state and nationwide.

 Stevenson goes to a state prison to meet inmates who are on death row and who are seeking appeals of their convictions or sentences.
-Among these is Walter "Johnny D." McMillian, an African American man who was convicted of the 1986 murder of Ronda Morrison, an 18-year-old white girl.
+Among these is Walter "Johnny D." McMillian, an African American man who was convicted of the 1986 murder of Ronda Morrison, an 18-year-old white woman.
 McMillian has maintained his innocence.

 When Stevenson reviews the evidence in the case, he learns that it hinges entirely on the testimony of convicted felon Ralph Myers.
 The convict had provided highly contradictory testimony to the prosecution in exchange for a plea deal and lighter sentence in his own pending trial.

 Given these issues, Stevenson appeals to the current prosecutor, Tommy Chapman, for aid; he dismisses him without looking at his notes.
 Stevenson learns that, at the time of the murder, McMillian's family friend Darnell Houston was elsewhere with a witness who had subsequently falsely corroborated Myers' testimony.
 This evidence would cause the prosecution's case to fall apart, so Stevenson asks Houston to testify to his account.
 When Stevenson submits his testimony, police arrest Houston for perjury.

 Although Stevenson gets the perjury charges dismissed, Houston is intimidated, so he refuses to testify in court.
 Shortly afterward, Stevenson is threatened by two sheriff deputies, who force him from his car at gunpoint and illegally search the car.
 They refuse to tell him why he was pulled over, but release him.